GNNs for Recommender Systems

 Published:

-TL;DR: The user-item interaction graph is bipartite: users on one side, items on the other, with edges representing clicks/purchases/ratings.
-GCN-style propagation on this graph captures multi-hop collaborative signals — "users who liked what you liked also liked X." LightGCN simplifies this to pure propagation without transformation, achieving state-of-the-art efficiency.
+TL;DR: The user-item interaction graph is bipartite: users on one side, items on the other, with edges representing clicks, purchases or ratings.
+GCN-style propagation on this graph captures multi-hop collaborative signals — "users who liked what you liked also liked X." LightGCN strips the layer down to pure normalised propagation, dropping both the weight matrix and the non-linearity, and reports better accuracy and fewer parameters than the NGCF design it ablates.

 PinSage recommendation GNN